 Figure 2 shows novel view synthesis results that reveal an accurate 3D reconstruction of the monocular input images.
-Notably, the model-free nature enables reconstructing unique shapes such as the beard (first two rows), loose clothing (central two rows), and texture details such as logos (last two rows).
+Notably, the model-free nature enables reconstructing unique shapes such as long hair and loose clothing (first two rows), body accessories such as wristwatch (central row), and texture details such as logos (last two rows).